mindersec/minder/docs/docs/how-to/manage_profiles.md

 In order to detect security deviations from repositories or other entities, Minder is relying on the concepts of **Profiles**.
 A profile is a definition of a verification we want to do on an entity in a pipeline.
-A **profile** is an instance of a profile type applied to an specific group, with the relevant settings filled in.
+A **profile** is an instance of a profile type and applies to all repositories in a project, with the relevant settings filled in.

 An example profile is the following: